 Friendship Botanic Gardens (a volunteer-based, not-for-profit organization) is a community treasure and an oasis of formal gardens and wooded nature trails tucked in an old-growth forest surrounding Trail Creek in Michigan City, Indiana.
-Our 2017 season will certainly be one to remember.
-We plan on having many educational activities, the return of our annual Beerfest and the planting of new garden areas to explore.
+It is one of the most beautiful settings in Northwest Indiana and Southwest Michigan for weddings and special events, and it is becoming a major destination point for our community in addition to surrounding counties.

 We can't do this alone!
 We need individuals invested in the future of our community and in the Gardens to bring our vision to life.

 Please join us and become an integral part of a legacy within our community.
 Help us continue to bloom and grow!

 "To create a nature-filled sanctuary for all people, as we enrich our community through cultural, educational and social events."